 the initial fund value is €825,000.
 Grants from the Fund are available to support initiatives, associations and other players in their work in shaping and strengthening democracy in Germany.
 Democracy initiatives across Germany can each apply for one-off micro-financing to the value of €5,000.

-At a time when society has become highly polarised, the Schöpflin Foundation wants the fund to help support those groups and organisations that are committed to a vibrant and respectful democracy.
-Through the Fund, organisations can obtain financial help and advice for their democracy-strengthening projects and initiatives.
+At a time when society has become highly polarized, the Schöpflin Foundation wants the fund to help support those groups and organizations that are committed to a vibrant and respectful democracy.
+Through the Fund, organizations can obtain financial help and advice for their democracy-strengthening projects and initiatives.

 “Through our own activities we know just how committed the people of Lörrach are when it comes to democratic participation.
 That is why we want to promote this national initiative here in the Lörrach region too.
 We see how motivated local initiatives are, and how they manage – with limited resources – to bring together people from across the region to discuss ideas about democracy,” says Tim Göbel.

 Civil society initiatives such as charities, foundations, children and youth projects and social enterprises committed to an open society and its democratic values may apply for grants from 1st July this year.
 You can find more information about the fund and how to apply for a grant by going to the website: www.mitarbeit.de/foederfonds-demokratie